Eyevinn/autovmaf-api/README.md

 - Monitor how long a job have been running (milliseconds) and the status i.e `ACTIVE`/`INACTIVE`.
 - Download and compile VMAF results from S3 for all measured bitrates and resolutions for a specific job.

-New Autoabr instances will automatically be created if all current ones are in use.
+New Autoabr workers will automatically be created if all current ones are in use.
 This makes it really easy to create and run jobs in parallel which wasn't possible before.

 ## Setup